galenmckinley/galenmckinley.github.io/publications.md

 McKinley, G.A. and V. Bennington.
 Physical drivers of biogeochemical and carbon cycling in Lake Superior, in prep. for J. Great Lakes Res.

 Pilcher, D.J., G.A.
 McKinley, K. Lindsay, and M.C.
 Long.
-Mechanisms of the forced trends in surface ocean pCO2, in prep. for Global Biogeochem.
-Cycles.
+Mechanisms of the forced trends in surface ocean pCO2, in prep.

 Ridge, S.M. and G.A.
 McKinley.
-Projected increases in Arctic freshwater export reduce the North Atlantic anthropogenic carbon sink, in prep for Biogeosciences.
+Projected increases in Arctic freshwater export reduce the North Atlantic anthropogenic carbon sink, in prep

 ### Thesis